Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Octavia Hills complex in Pioneer Road (Art Deco) is named after the British campaigner for social housing for the poor and open spaces.
 She was also one of the three founders of the British National Trust.
 Lionel Curtis, the Johannesburg town clerk in 1907, was the BNTs first honorary secretary.

 The Octavia Hill housing scheme was built by the Housing Utility Co. established in 1934 to redevelop slum areas.
 Octavia Hill was one of its first projects and was designed by Cowin & Ellis.
 Jan Hofmeyer in Vrededorp and the Maurice Freeman complex in Bertrams appear to be linked along with Octavia Hill in the slum clearance and development projects of the 1930s.
 All three initially provided housing for poor whites while displacing other races further from the city.

 Mia’s Building and Lilian Ngoyi (previously Bree Street) shops are adjacent to the primary school and Oriental Plaza.
 They represent a historic retail townscape c1920s similar to parts of Jeppestown’s retail district.

 The corner of Mint and Fountain had a Fairground on it according to the 1937 Goad’s map.
-1910 map shows corner shop with balcony.
+1910 map shows a corner shop with a balcony.
 The stand is open today and large amounts of pigeons seem to always congregate there.